engineersCode/facultydev1/README.md

 permalink: /
 ---

-# Computing for Teaching and Learning.
-A Workshop for STEM Faculty.
+# Jupyter for Teaching and Learning
+### A Workshop for STEM Faculty.
+December 1–3, 2021, Washington, DC.

-> POSTPONED—was 25–27 March 2020, The George Washington University, Washington DC
->
->
+> Twenty one months after the originally planned dates of 25–27 March 2020.
+> We did not give up!

-### Notice on COVID-19
+### Notices on COVID-19

-[Updated March 11]
+[Oct.
+16, 2021]
+— From Sep.
+27, GW requires that all visitors attest that they are vaccinated, or if they are unvaccinated, attest that they have received a negative COVID-19 test within 72 hours of their visit to campus.
+Visitors will need to register at [go.gwu.edu/visitor](http://go.gwu.edu/visitor), complete a symptom screening form, and present their registration form to the campus host on arrival.
+Masks are required indoors.

+[March 11, 2020]
-**—The workshop has been postponed.**
+—The workshop has been postponed.
-Just today, GW issued new guidance encouraging social distancing, including cancellation of gatherings at the university and the sharing of food and drink.
+Today, GW issued new guidance encouraging social distancing, including cancellation of gatherings at the university and the sharing of food and drink.
-The WHO has declared COVID-19 a pandemic, and many other experts insist on social distancing as necessary measure.
+The WHO has declared COVID-19 a pandemic, and experts insist on social distancing as necessary measure.
-Therefore, we cannot hold our workshop as planned, and are looking into new dates.
+Therefore, we cannot hold our workshop as planned.

 ## Description